AssemblyPayments/promisepay-ruby/README.md

 #1.
 Installation

-Add these line to your application's Gemfile:
+Add these lines to your application's Gemfile:

 ```ruby
 gem 'promisepay'